 "I'm not in charge around here."

-And then the other guy dumped his cables and exited out other door.
+And then the other guy dumped his cables and exited out another door.

 "Exactly.
-There is no room here for tourists.
-You've taken Chloe's place for some godforsaken reason I'll never understand.
-But if the captain learns that you're not writing a PhD or collecting statistics, then he'll have a chopper pick you up at your own expense!
+There's no room for tourists.
+You've taken Chloe's place, for some godforsaken reason I'll never understand, but if the captain learns that you're not writing a PhD or collecting statistics, he'll have a chopper pick you up at your own expense!
 In fact, don't ever speak to the captain about anything.
 He's as impatient as he is perceptive.
 Stay away from him!"

 "Don't mention anything, not a thing about what we are scanning for.
-Keep you mouth glued shut!"
+Keep your mouth glued shut!"

-"Most important, and this should go without saying, just imagine you're on a flight, even joking about bombs will get you in some serious trouble.
-The same applies here with your swimming...
-Dysfunction."
+"Most important, and this should go without saying, just imagine you're on a flight, even joking about bombs will get you in serious trouble.
+The same applies here with your swimming dysfunction."

 "Dysfunction?
 Jesus, that's a hell of a way to put it."

-"How many grown adults do you know that can't swim?"
+"How many grown adults do you know who can't swim?!"